ZoeyPotato/GoldRushSimulator/README.md

 # GoldRushSimulator

-made by Joseph Hoff, Brandon Roth
+made by Joseph Hoff, Brandon Roth <br />

-made for the class CSS 432 - Network Design at University of Washington: Bothell, Spring 2014 the professor was Brent Lagesse
+made for the class CSS 432 - Network Design at University of Washington: Bothell, Spring 2014 <br />
+the professor was Brent Lagesse

 this is a prototype first person networked multiplayer game